i-peeyush/mumzworld-ai-gift-finder/README.md

 - 3-minute Loom: show the five demo inputs from `SUBMISSION_NOTES.md`.
 - Evals: `python evals.py`, current score `10 / 10`.
 - Markdown deliverables: this README, `EVALS.md`, and `TRADEOFFS.md`.

-## AI Usage Note

-Used Codex / ChatGPT to read the brief, pick a Track A problem, pair-program the Python prototype, generate eval cases, and draft documentation.
-I reviewed and adjusted the eval failures manually, especially budget refusal and category-specific retrieval.
-No retailer sites were scraped; catalog data is synthetic.

-## Time Log

-- 0:00-0:30: Read brief and chose Track A gift-finder scope.
-- 0:30-1:30: Designed catalog schema, retrieval signals, and output schema.
-- 1:30-2:45: Built CLI prototype and validation.
-- 2:45-3:45: Added evals, ran failures, tuned retrieval/refusal behavior.
-- 3:45-5:00: Wrote README, EVALS, TRADEOFFS, and Loom notes.

 ## What I Would Build Next